Community

 Community Agreements

-Art Blocks asks all community members — artists and collectors alike — to uphold the following principles:
+The Art Blocks community is intended to be a welcoming, inspiring, and beneficial place for everyone.
+Art Blocks asks all community members, both artists and collectors alike, to uphold the following principles:

-1. Be kind and respectful.
+1. Be excellent to each other.
 Treat everyone in the community with dignity.
+This includes behavior when interacting with Art Blocks Staff and Moderators.

 2. No hate speech.
 Discrimination, slurs, or targeted harassment are not tolerated.